redpesk-samples/helloworld-binding/docs/2-Build-and-Installation.md

 - `json-c` development files;
 - AFB Binding V4 development files (`afb-binding >= 4.1.0`).

-When the redpesk source repositories are configured, the RPM build dependencies can be installed with:
+When using an RPM-based redpesk development environment, the build dependencies can alternatively be installed with:

 ```bash
 dnf builddep helloworld-binding